The scale factor of two similar triangles (or any geometric shape, for that matter) is the ratio between two corresponding sides.

 (12) PABC=6/5*PADE //(11), (9), Transitive property of equality

-And so we see the scale factor is the same for the perimeters.
+And so we have easily shown that the scale factor of similar triangles is the same for the perimeters.